jmnarloch/ribbon-discovery-filter-spring-cloud-starter/README.md

 ClientHttpRequestInterceptor for more generic approaches.

-You may also provide your own custom logic, the only requirement is to implement and register instance of `DiscoveryEnabledServerListMatcher` in your Spring application context.
+You may also provide your own custom logic, the only requirement is to implement and register instance of `DiscoveryEnabledRule` in your Spring application context.

 ## Limitations